dakc/majidai/README.md

 # majidai
 A simple and light web framework for nodejs with less then 50KB.
-No extra libraries are required.
+It does not install extra packages.
-majidai is a configuration centralized webframework.
+"majidai" is a configuration centralized webframework.
 It supports http,https and http2 protocol by default.

 [See here for Detail - https://dakc.github.io/majidai.html](https://dakc.github.io/majidai.html)